Fantalic/AI_HTML_Generator/README.md

-# Page Designer
+# AI HTML Generator

-Page Designer is a web tool that allows users to generate and edit HTML content based on text prompts.
+AI HTML Generator is a web tool that allows users to generate and edit HTML content based on text prompts.
 Users can type a prompt, submit it, and the tool will generate corresponding HTML code, which can be saved as an `.html` file.
 The HTML generation is powered by a local Ollama server, which is hosted using Python's `http.server` module.
 Additionally, users can modify the generated HTML by submitting follow-up prompts.

 ## Features